-The aim of the Partnership is to grow the contribution of the creative and cultural sector to improving health and wellbeing for individuals and communities in Cornwall and Isles of Scilly.
+Our Partnership vision is one in which a vibrant and thriving creative and cultural sector is making a significant, widely-recognised and sustainable contribution to the health and wellbeing of individuals and communities in Cornwall and Isles of Scilly.

 In 2019 Cornwall Council’s Culture and Public Health teams jointly commissioned the development of a Creative, Health and Wellbeing Partnership for Cornwall and Isles of Scilly.
 This was in recognition of the valuable role played by the creative and cultural sector in improving health and wellbeing of individuals and communities.
 Arts Well, a Cornish social enterprise which champions the role of the arts, culture and creativity in improving health and wellbeing, was commissioned to establish the Partnership and the inaugural meeting was held in January 2020.

 To improve the health and wellbeing of individuals and communities in Cornwall and Isles of Scilly through the provision of a range of accessible, high-quality, sustainable creative and cultural opportunities available to all, with a particular focus on reducing health inequalities, improving mental wellbeing and reducing loneliness and isolation.

 To ensure that these opportunities maximise the benefits of the natural environment of Cornwall and Isles of Scilly and respond to the climate emergency and the Covid-19 pandemic and its aftermath.

 To build a vibrant network of organisations and individuals to support and deliver these opportunities, in a culture of continuous improvement and learning.

 To recognise and celebrate the great work on arts and health which is already delivered by self-employed creatives and cultural organisations all over Cornwall.

 To grow awareness and understanding amongst the general population and within health and social care organisations that ‘creativity is good for you’ based on evidence.